Mail Stop F496, Academic Office 1

-I am currently the 2010-2011 Past-Chair of the Weight Management Dietetic Practice Group (WM DPG).
-The WM DPG is a 4700+ member subgroup of the American Dietetic Association.
+I am the past Chair of the Weight Management Dietetic Practice Group (WM DPG).
+The WM DPG is a 5,000+ member subgroup of the The Academy of Nutrition and Dietetics.
 Our members are Registered Dietitians and nutrition professionals specializing in weight management.

-- American Dietetic Association: Weight Management Dietetic Practice Group Chair, 2009-2010
+- The Academy of Nutrition and Dietetics: Weight Management Dietetic Practice Group Chair, 2009-2010

 - American Society for Clinical Nutrition

 Doucette, MM.
 Phytochemicals and cancer prevention.
 Scan’s Pulse, 17:1-3, 1998.

 Doucette, MM., Stevens, VL.
 Folate receptor function is regulated in response to different cellular growth rates in cultured mammalian cells.
 Journal of Nutrition, 131: 2819-2825, 2001.

 Salazar, G., Love, R., Chen, S., Werner, E., Doucette, MM., Levey, A., Faundez, V. The zinc transporter ZnT3 interacts with AP-3 and it is targeted to a distinct synaptic vesicle subpopulation.
 Molecular Biology of the Cell, Cell, 15: 575-587, 2004.

 Doucette, MM., Stevens, VL.
 Point mutations alter the cellular distribution of the human folate receptor in cultured chinese hamster ovary cells.
 Journal of Nutrition, 134: 308-316, 2004.